 Here, the intermediate normal vector is piecewise defined by

 where $\bY^{m+1/2}_h$ is piecewise parametrized over $\widehat{\Gamma}_h$ by the average value of $\bY^{m}_h$ and $\bY^{m+1}_h$ at the Lagrange nodes.
-Note that the definition the volume enclosed by $\Gamma^m_h$ can also be exactly computed by taking the quadrature rule \eqref{quadrature rule 2d} exact of order $3\ell-2$ as follows
+Note that the definition the volume enclosed by $\Gamma^m_h$ can also be exactly computed by taking the quadrature rule \eqref{quadrature rule 2d} exact to degree $3\ell-2$ as follows

 where we have recalled \eqref{exact integration:3d}, \eqref{eq:nmh}, \eqref{Numerical integration 3d} and \Cref{rem:assB}.